ajuxtapose22/ajuxtapose22/README.md

 Hey, I'm Aaron!

 I am a Full Stack Web Developer, Photographer and Video Editor.
 I'm enthusiastic about learning and creating across various domains.
-In my free time, you'll find me building websites/apps, caputring memories, and editing videos with visual effects.
+In my free time, you'll find me building websites/apps, creating databases (REST APIs), caputring memories, and editing videos with visual effects.
 I also have a deep passion for creating music in all genres, from metal to orchestral sountracks to indie folk songs.

 ---